SolaceSamples/solace-samples-dotnet/docs/_tutorials/confirmed-delivery.md

 *  How to properly handle persistent message acknowledgements on message send.

-## Solace message router properties

-As with other tutorials, this tutorial will connect to the default message VPN of a Solace VMR which has authentication disabled.
-So the only required information to proceed is the Solace VMR host string which this tutorial accepts as an argument.

-## Obtaining the Solace API

-This tutorial depends on you having the Solace Messaging API for C#/.NET (also referred to as SolClient for .NET) downloaded and installed for your project, and the instructions in this tutorial assume you successfully done it.
-If your environment differs then adjust the build instructions appropriately.

-Here are a few easy ways to get this API.

-### Get the API: Using nuget.org

-Use the NuGet console or the NuGet Visual Studio Extension to download the [SolaceSystems.Solclient.Messaging](http://nuget.org/packages/SolaceSystems.Solclient.Messaging/) package for your solution and to install it for your project.

-The package contains the required libraries and brief API documentation.
-It will automatically copy correct libraries from the package to the target directory at build time, but of course if you compile your program from the command line you would need to refer to the API assemblies and libraries locations explicitly.

-Notice that in this case both x64 and x86 API assemblies and libraries have the same names.

-### Get the API: Using the Solace Developer Portal

-The SolClient for .NET can be [downloaded here]({{ site.links-downloads }}){:target="_top"}.
-That distribution is a zip file containing the required libraries, detailed API documentation, and examples.

-You would need either to update your Visual Studio project to point to the extracted assemblies and libraries, or to refer to their locations explicitly.

-Notice that in this case x64 and x86 API assemblies and libraries have different names, e.g. the x86 API assembly is SolaceSystems.Solclient.Messaging.dll and the x64 API assembly is SolaceSystems.Solclient.Messaging_64.dll.
+{% if jekyll.environment == 'solaceCloud' %}
+  {% include solaceMessaging-cloud.md %}
+{% else %}
+    {% include solaceMessaging.md %}
+{% endif %}
+{% include solaceApi.md %}

 ## Message Acknowledgement Correlation

-In order send fully persistent messages to a Solace message router with no chance of message loss, it is absolutely necessary to properly process the acknowledgements that come back from the Solace message router.
+In order send fully persistent messages to a Solace messaging with no chance of message loss, it is absolutely necessary to properly process the acknowledgements that come back from the Solace message router.
 These acknowledgements will let you know if the message was accepted by the Solace message router or if it was rejected.
 If it is rejected, the acknowledgement will also contain exact details of why it was rejected.
 For example, you may not have permission to send persistent messages or queue destination may not exist etc.

 In order to properly handle message acknowledgements it is also important to know which application event or message is being acknowledged.
 In other words, applications often need some application context along with the acknowledgement from the Solace message router to properly process the business logic on their end.